prof-rossetti/intro-to-vba/notes/visual-basic/modules.md

-# Visual Basic Programming

-## Modules and Application Architecture
+# Modules and Application Architecture

 Reference: